bigbluebutton/bigbluebutton/docs/docs/administration/customize.md

 tcp6       0      0 :::22                   :::*                    LISTEN      1739/sshd
 ```

-To restrict external access minimal needed ports for BigBlueButton (with [HTML5 client set as default](#make-the-html5-client-default)).
-BigBlueButton supplies a helper function that you can call in `/etc/bigbluebutton/bbb-conf/apply-conf.sh` to setup a minimal firewall (see [Setup Firewall](#setup-firewall).
+To restrict external access minimal needed ports for BigBlueButton.
+BigBlueButton supplies a helper function that you can call in `/etc/bigbluebutton/bbb-conf/apply-conf.sh`
+to setup a minimal firewall (see [Setup Firewall](#setup-firewall)).

 You can also do it manually with the following commands